agu3rra/devsecops-workshop/docs/readme.md

 ### Solution diagram
 ![solution](./assets/block-diagram.png)

-### Execution
+### Execution Log
 #### Getting my Azure account
 - Signed up for a 200 USD free starter account on Azure.

 #### Local environment setup
 I need to setup my own account with Azure then setup macOS to be able to talk to Azure so that `Terraform` is able to actually go an deploy resources for me there.
-Before I can Terraform anything, I should create an Azure Resource Group which is where all my resource will end up.
+Before I can Terraform anything, I should create an Azure Resource Group (RG) which is where all my resource will end up.
 **IMPORTANT**: remember to destroy the resource group in its entirety at the end of the exercise so it stops charging me.

+PS: even the RG can be created using Terraform

 [reference](https://developer.hashicorp.com/terraform/tutorials/azure-get-started/azure-build).